-- 1. The original document was adopted by the faculty of the Department of Government (then Department of Political Science) on September 15th, 1989. - 2.
-The faculty voted to call themselves the Department of Government on April 1st, 1994. - 3.
-Appendix 1, "Statement on Retention, Tenure, and Promotion," was adopted on May $20^{th}$ , 1994. - 4.
-Article II, Section C as revised on September 16th, 1994. - 5.
-Statement on Retention, Promotion and Tenure revised on March 25, 2011. - 6.
-Bylaws reviewed and revised in entirety for updating and also to address and delineate criteria for annual ratings pursuant to UWF changes with 2010 University Guidelines for Tenure and Promotion on August 5, 2016. - 7.
-Appendix 2 will be added during the 2016-2017 year to specifically address discipline-specific annual review, promotion and tenure criteria of the World Languages program - 8.
-Bylaws reviewed, revised, and adopted on May 6, 2022.
+1. The original document was adopted by the faculty of the Department of Government (then Department of Political Science) on September 15th, 1989.

+2. The faculty voted to call themselves the Department of Government on April 1st, 1994.

+3. Appendix 1, "Statement on Retention, Tenure, and Promotion," was adopted on May 20th, 1994.

+4. Article II, Section C as revised on September 16th, 1994.

+5. Statement on Retention, Promotion and Tenure revised on March 25, 2011.

+6. Bylaws reviewed and revised in entirety for updating and also to address and delineate criteria for annual ratings pursuant to UWF changes with 2010 University Guidelines for Tenure and Promotion on August 5, 2016.

+7. Appendix 2 will be added during the 2016-2017 year to specifically address discipline-specific annual review, promotion and tenure criteria of the World Languages program

+8. Bylaws reviewed, revised, and adopted on May 6, 2022.

+9. Bylaws revised and adopted to meet Florida Board of Governors' Regulation 10.003 as well as Article 11 of the UWF Collective Bargaining Agreement and adopted on April 9, 2024.